 I’m a PhD student in Computer Science at the Networks and Mobile Systems Group (NMS) of MIT CSAIL, advised by Prof. Mohammad Alizadeh.
-My research is focused on computer networks and distributed systems.
+My research lies in computer networks and distributed systems.
 I received my SM from MIT in 2020 and my BS in Computer Science from Peking University in 2018.

 I love designing and building systems that are robust, performant, and easy to use.
 My current research focuses on computer network problems in the setting of blockchain.
-Two examples are Prism, a cryptocurrency that supports more than 80,000 transactions per second, and DispersedLedger, a method that allows BFT state machine replication protocols to run well on variable-bandwidth networks.
-My work is supported by Ethereum Foundation.
+Some examples are Prism, a cryptocurrency that supports more than 80,000 transactions per second; DispersedLedger, a framework that hardens existing BFT state machine replication protocols against fluctuating network bandwidth; and Rateless IBLTs, a family of universal rateless codes for reconciling set differences.
+I have also published on the security aspects of blockchain protocols.
+My work is supported by generous gifts from the Ethereum Foundation.

 Occasionally, I write about what I do in my blog.
 When away from the keyboard, I enjoy hiking, cycling, sailing and travelling.
 Plus, I am a licensed amateur radio operator.
 My callsign is KC1NOR.